Counting the fission trees and nonabelian Hodge graphs (untwisted case): Introduction

 \subsection{Nonabelian Hodge graphs}

 Secondly the fission trees are key to seeing which (non-affine) Kac--Moody root systems appear in 2d gauge theory.
-For example the nonabelian Hodge spaces of complex dimension two (the H3 surfaces) are related to ADE surface singularities (cf. \cite{saitoumemura, quad}), and are classified by certain, special, affine Dynkin diagrams.
+For example the nonabelian Hodge spaces of complex dimension two (the H3 surfaces) are related to ADE surface singularities (cf. \cite{saitoumemura, quad}, \cite{hit70} \S4.1), and are classified by certain, special, affine Dynkin diagrams.
 For example in the six Painlev\'e cases one gets the diagrams:

+In complex dimension four there are examples from hyperbolic Kac--Moody Dynkin graphs \cite{rsode} p.11-12, including the higher Painlev\'e systems \cite{slims} \S11.4, as well as several other examples \cite{kns4d, nakamura19}.
 This story generalises to nonabelian Hodge spaces of arbitrary dimension on the Riemann sphere: any such space has a diagram attached to it \cite{CB-additiveDS, CB-Shaw, rsode, slims, hi-ya-nslcase, yamakawa20, diags, doucot2021diagrams} (see \cite{hit70} \S1.6 for more on nonabelian Hodge spaces).
-Some of the diagrams are just graphs (possibly with multiple edges, but no edge loops, or negative/dashed edges) and others, the {\em twisted cases}, involve loops or negative edges (such as the dashed loop for Painlev\'e 3 above), that may be embedded in the untwisted case by pullback.
+Some of the diagrams are just graphs (possibly with multiple edges, but no edge loops, or negative/dashed edges) and others involve loops or negative edges (such as the dashed loop for Painlev\'e 3 above), that may be embedded in the untwisted case by pullback.
 In all cases one gets a generalisation of a Cartan matrix whose inner product controls the dimension of the moduli space \cite{diags, doucot2021diagrams}.
 It is natural to ask the basic question:

-This question looks to be open, but we know a large class of examples of such nonabelian Hodge graphs, the {\em supernova graphs}, that may in fact cover all the cases.
+This question looks to be open, but we know a large class of examples of such nonabelian Hodge graphs, the {\em supernova graphs}.
 The supernova graphs are simple extensions of the fission graphs, and their classification reduces to the classification of fission trees.
 The two basic statements are as follows:

 $\bullet$\ There is a special class of graphs, the {\em fission graphs}, that are in bijection with the (untwisted, multiplicity $1$) fission trees of slope $>1$.
 If $\IT$ is a fission tree with leaves $I$ then the fission graph $\Ga(\IT)$ of $\IT$ has vertices $I$ and the number of edges between two vertices $i,j$ in $\Ga$ is $h_{ij}-2$ where $h_{ij}$ is the height of the nearest common ancestor of the leaves $i,j$.
 (The slope $>1$ condition implies the graph is connected.)
 They are very special: for example there are only $\phi(2,10)=41$ simple fission graphs with $10$ nodes, out of the 11.7 million or so simple graphs with $10$ nodes \href{https://oeis.org/A001349}{oeis/A001349}.
 For example the fission graphs of the nine fission trees of slope $3$ with $4$ leaves are: